Unit: AM/FM Stereo Receiver

 Push each dial lamp out of the socket with a small Allen wrench

-At the end of my restoration, I checked and adjusted the DC balance of the power amplifier as described in the service manual.
+At the end of my restoration, I checked and adjusted the DC offset of the power amplifier as described in the service manual.
 No dummy load or input signal is required for this adjustment.
-The DC balance was adjusted to ~7mV on each channel.
+The DC offset was adjusted close to zero volts on each channel with trimming resistors VR5 and VR6.

 Output Power Test

 The final output power test was conducted at the end of the restoration.
 Two low inductance 8Ω/100W resistors connected across each speaker terminal were used as a dummy load.
-The output sine-wave signal was perfectly symmetrical on both channels with no clipping up to 20.51 VRMS (left channel) and 20.75 VRMS (right channel).
+The output sine-wave signal was perfectly symmetrical on both channels with no clipping up to 20.11 VRMS (left channel) and 20.66 VRMS (right channel).
 The output power on each channel can be calculated based on the following formula: P = (VRMS x VRMS)/8.
-The max output power (before clipping) is 52.6W on the left channel and 53.8W on the right channel.
+The max output power (before clipping) is 50.6W on the left channel and 53.4W on the right channel.
 This corresponds to the factory specifications of this model and even slightly exceeds them.

-As usual, all the knobs and the faceplate were gently cleaned in warm water with dish soap.
-I also slightly polished all knobs by Mothers Mag & Aluminum polish to remove some small spots of aluminum oxidation.
-All pots have been cleaned with DeoxIT 5% contact cleaner and lubricated with DeoxIT FaderLube 5% spray.
+As usual, all the knobs and the front panel were gently cleaned in warm water with dish soap.
+All controls have been cleaned with DeoxIT 5% contact cleaner and lubricated with DeoxIT FaderLube 5% spray.

 The final result can be seen in the photos below.
 The sound is wonderful, very warm, and extremely clean.
 Please watch a short demo video at the end of this post.
 Thank you for reading.